Table of Contents

 Improves breathing patterns

-Better vagal function helps the body return to normal more quickly after an anxiety episode.
+A stronger vagal response helps the body return to normal more quickly after an anxiety episode.

 Role in Long-Term Anxiety Management

-Vagus nerve stimulation can support treatments like cognitive behavioral therapy (CBT). -
+Vagus nerve stimulation can enhance treatments like cognitive behavioral therapy (CBT).

-A calm nervous system supports deeper and more restful sleep.
+A calm nervous system promotes deeper and more restful sleep, which is essential for anxiety control.

 🧠 Expert Opinion – Psychiatrist